Learn more about the airport’s story.

 Sacramento International Airport opened October 21, 1967, as Sacramento Metropolitan Airport.
 Prior to this date, all commercial airline flights through the Sacramento region were handled at the current site of Sacramento Executive Airport, formerly known as Sacramento Municipal Airport.

 In 1957, the proposed construction of Sacramento Metropolitan Airport and purchase of nearly 6,000 acres north of downtown Sacramento was considered extravagant.
 The plan was deemed risky, the site poorly located and the size based on unrealistic passenger expectations.
 The skeptics were wrong.
 The original estimate of 750,000 annual passengers soon proved to be conservative.
 The airport surpassed one million passengers during its first year of operation.
-Upon opening in 1967, Sacramento Metropolitan Airport was the first public use airport west of the Mississippi that had been built completely from the ground up for.
+Upon opening in 1967, Sacramento Metropolitan Airport was the first public use airport west of the Mississippi that had been built completely from the ground up.

 The airport was initially served by five airlines: Pacific, PSA, United, Western, and West Coast.